 Throughout the curriculum, OTA students are exposed to traditional areas of practice where occupational therapy professionals deliver their services.
-These areas of practice include, but are not limited to: working with children and youth in clinical inpatient and clinical outpatient services, as well as in schools; working with adults in clinical inpatient and clinical outpatient services, as well as in schools; working with older adults in clinical inpatient and clinical outpatient services, as well as in work hardening programs; working with older adults in hospitals, long-term care facilities, and in day care centers; and working with adults with mental health and behavioral challenges who receive OT services in behavioral clinics, acute care community hospitals, and state hospitals.
+These areas of practice include, but are not limited to: working with children and youth in clinical inpatient and clinical outpatient services, as well as in schools; working with adults in clinical inpatient and clinical outpatient services, as well as in work hardening programs; working with older adults in hospitals, long-term care facilities, and in day care centers; and working with adults with mental health and behavioral challenges who receive OT services in behavioral clinics, acute care community hospitals, and state hospitals.
 The students will have direct exposure to emerging practice areas, specifically to the driver rehabilitation program.